rdoetjes/rabbit_systeminfo/README.md

 And we are using collecting of systeminfo (memory and cpu usage) as the information.
 It changes frequently so it is very visible and you can even poll it very fast by setting the publisher time out form 1000ms to 1ms.
 Which was done to test high speed delivery.

 # authentication authorisation quirck
+You will need to add the user *consumer* to your RabbitMQ with in this code's case the password *crabs* and granted access to the default virtual host /.<br/>
-As you can see in the code we use the user consumer with password crabs and not the default *guest* user.
+As you can see in the code we use the user consumer with password crabs and not the default *guest* user.<br/>
 The reason for this is that the *guest*  user in RabbitMQ is by default not allowed to connect over the network!!!
 Only over a loopback interface.
 So if you were to use this code for your learning experience and change localhost to anything else, it would give you an error.

 I urge you to read the whole RabbitMQ authentication and security documentation!